 PSYC 368.
 Ethics and Practice in Behavior Analysis.
 3 Hours.

 PR: PSYC 101.
 Introduction to ethical guidelines and practice issues in Applied Behavior Analysis.
 Covers the Behavior Analysis Certification Board Compliance Code, client intake and identification of the problem, behavioral assessment, and fundamental elements of behavior change.

 PSYC 379.
 Community Psychology.
 3 Hours.

-PR: (PSYC 202 or PSYC 231 or PSYC 232 or PSYC 241 or PSYC 251 or PSYC 293) and at least junior standing.
-Psychological principles applied to treatment and intervention at the community level; manpower development, organizational change, and systems analysis.
+PR: PSYC 202 or PSYC 203 or PSYC 204 or PSYC 231 or PSYC 232 or PSYC 241 or PSYC 251 and at least junior standing.
+Applications of learning principles to community programs.
+Topics may include education, youth violence, drug abuse, behavioral safety, and organizational behavior management.

 PSYC 382.
 Exceptional Children.
 3 Hours.